IRA victim's anger after being barred from private Garda evidence in Dublin

 “If you walked in our shoes you would conclude that the Republic of Ireland is not interested in open justice, are quick off the mark to criticise other countries but they really need to take a hard look at their own practices.”

+Alan Black, who was shot 16 times in the attack but survived, said the pathologist who gave evidence at the Kingsmill Inquest compared the murders to “something which would have taken place at the height of the Bosnian war”.He added: “There are terrorists who done this who are still hiding in the South and I often wonder are they also being protected by the authorities in the South?
+A Public Inquiry may be the way forward to include both jurisdictions-it can’t be right, mass murder and no proper meaningful co-operation between the two countries-why not?”.

+Solicitor Barry O’Donnell, who acts for Ms Armstrong and Mr Black, said: “The families we represent would have preferred a Garda witness appearing before the Coroner in Belfast and being seen in Court and cross examined by their legal team.
+It happened in the Smithwick Tribunal-why not in the Kingsmill Inquest?
+Considering we are looking into the murder of 10 people and the attempted murder of 1 person, this is not acceptable.”
+He added that it was “a dangerous precedent to set”.

-The coroner said he has received evidence from An Garda Siochana and that the transcript and documents provided are undergoing a final check for provision to the Next-of-Kin.
+The coroner told the News Letter he has received evidence from An Garda Siochana and that the transcript and documents provided are undergoing a final check for provision to the Next-of-Kin.

-He said that, following a legal challenge on the matter by Alan Black, he would make a decision on naming the chief suspect when all submissions are final.
+He said that, following a legal challenge on the matter by Alan Black, he would make a decision on naming the chief suspect responsible for the massacre when all submissions are final.
+Relatives of the deceased have provided the inquest with a long list of other legacy inquests where suspects were named but the Coroner has expressed concern that even though the chief suspect is deceased, naming him could put others close to him in danger.
+However the families counter that BBC Spotlight has already named him.

+A significant proportion of the Kingsmills families previously formally cut ties with the inquest in protest at what they saw as its failure to serve their needs.

-Kenny Donaldson is Spokesman for Innocent Victims United, which represents most of the Kingsmills families - who withdrew from the inquest, claiming it was not serving their interests.
-He said: “These revelations very much feed the narrative that the Irish State is driven by a culture of silence, of suppression of the truth”.
-The Garda did not offer any comment.
+Kenny Donaldson, spokesman for Innocent Victims United, said: “These revelations very much feed the narrative that the Irish State is driven by a culture of silence, of suppression of the truth”.

+However the Irish Department of Justice insisted that there had been continued cooperation with the inquest - something persistently rejected by all the families and their legal teams in open court throughout the life of the inquest.

+In a statement The Irish Department of Justice said: “The Irish Government is committed to providing as much information as possible, in accordance with the law, to the Coroner’s Inquest in Northern Ireland regarding this tragic event.
+There has been continuous cooperation with the Coroner and his legal team as part of an ongoing legal process.
+Every effort has been made to facilitate cooperation with the Coroner, including the enactment of primary legislation - the Criminal Justice (International Co-operation) Act 2019.